Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we analyzed the convergence of natural policy gradient under softmax parameterization with linear function approximation, and established sharp finite-time convergence bounds.
-In particular, we proved that entropy-regularized NPG with linear function approximation achieves linear convergence rate, which is significantly faster than the sublinear rates previously obtained in the function approximation setting.
-Based on a Lyapunov drift analysis, we proved that entropy regularization encourages exploration so that all actions are explored with a probability bounded away from zero, which leads to the fast convergence rates, thus explains the empirical success of entropy regularization in NPG methods with function approximation.
+In particular, we proved that entropy-regularized NPG with linear function approximation achieves $\tilde{O}(1/T)$ convergence rate under only a mild distribution mismatch assumption, and achieves linear convergence rate under regularity assumptions on the basis vectors, which is significantly faster than the sublinear rates previously obtained in the function approximation setting.
+Based on a Lyapunov drift analysis, we proved that entropy regularization encourages exploration so that all actions are explored with a probability bounded away from zero, which explains the empirical success of entropy regularization in NPG methods with function approximation.

-In this work, we assumed true gradient to establish the convergence results.
-An interesting open problem is to use the analysis in this work to study the convergence of sample-based NPG (namely, natural actor-critic) with entropy regularization in the function approximation setting, where the gradient must be estimated from samples.

 An immediate future work is to use the techniques that we established in this paper to improve sample complexity and overparameterization bounds for sample-based NPG with neural network approximation in the NTK regime, and study the role of entropy regularization in that setting.
+Another interesting future direction is the study of (vanilla) PG methods with entropy regularization in the function approximation regime.